Lucasvitoriano25/Unveiling-Gene-Disease-Connections/README.md

 ## Our Approach

-### Preprocessing
+### Preprocessing the Dataset

-The preprocessing stage involved refining the Stanford Biomedical Network Dataset Collection into a consistent and robust Knowledge Graph.
-This included:
+#### Disease Feature Standardization

-- **Disease Feature Standardization**: Aligning disease identifiers across datasets to ensure accurate disease matching.
+- Harmonized disease identifiers across datasets with differing IDs and naming conventions.
+- Excluded diseases lacking comprehensive information on definitions, categories, and synonyms.

+#### Disease Feature Augmentation with LLMs
-- **Disease Feature Augmentation**: Using OpenAI's GPT API to generate additional disease features.
-The prompt used was:
+- Utilized OpenAI's GPT API, specifically GPT 3.5 Turbo, to generate contextualized disease information.
+- Extracted additional features in JSON format focusing on main symptoms, risk factors, disease classes, and main systems affected.
+- Relied on existing definitions to guide the model for accuracy, minimizing data hallucination.

+The augmentation prompt was:

 ```text
 The {disease} has the following definition: {definition}